Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 4. Transfer From Chase Ultimate Rewards (BAD VALUE)

 If you’re short on points, running out of time and buying points (see above) isn’t an option for you, you might consider transferring Chase Ultimate Rewards points to IHG.
-IHG uses a very inflated award chart, with the most expensive hotels pricing out at 70,000 points per night.
-Still, Chase points only transfer at a 1:1 ratio, the same as Hyatt where the top tier costs half as much.
+IHG uses a very inflated award chart, with the most expensive hotels pricing out at 70,000-100,000 points per night.
+Still, Chase points only transfer at a 1:1 ratio, the same as Hyatt where the top tier costs one-third as much.

 I can’t think of a single scenario where this would be a good use of your Chase points, unless you need a few points to top off your account.
 But it’s worth knowing all of your options.